helidon-io/helidon/docs/mp/openapi/openapi.md

 #### Furnish OpenAPI information about your endpoints

-Helidon MP OpenAPI combines information from all of the following sources as it builds its in-memory model of your application’s API.
+Helidon MP OpenAPI combines information from all the following sources as it builds its in-memory model of your application’s API.
 It constructs the OpenAPI document from this internal model.
 Your application can use one or more of these techniques.